Space: 1889

 Space: 1889 is a tabletop role-playing game of Victorian-era space-faring, created by Frank Chadwick and originally published by Game Designers' Workshop (GDW) from 1989 to 1990.
-It was the first roleplaying game to feature space colonization using steam technology in the style of Jules Verne, H.G.
-Wells, and Arthur Conan Doyle in what would later be called Steampunk.
-The setting of Space: 1889 has not only produced roleplaying games, but boardgames, books, miniatures and a computer game.
+It was the first roleplaying game to feature space colonization using steam technology in the style of Jules Verne, H. G. Wells, and Arthur Conan Doyle in what would later be called steampunk.
+The setting of Space: 1889 has not only produced roleplaying games, but board games, books, miniatures and a computer game.

 Publication history

 The first published description of Space: 1889 was in the "Feedback" column in the Ares Magazine in 1983, as a proposal for a board wargame.

 GDW initially published the game in 1989, cancelling it a year later in 1990, as a commercial failure.
 Along with the RPG, a Space: 1889 computer game was produced in 1990 by Paragon.
 On the closures of GDW in 1995, the rights returned to Chadwick, with Heliograph, Inc. acquiring a reprint licence in 2000 and 2001.

 In 2010, the Pinnacle Entertainment Group published a Savage Worlds edition of the game called Space 1889: Red Sands.